krgross/st512-course-notes/docs/05-OneFactorLayout.md

 A word about subscripting: As we progress, the subscripting that we use will become increasingly complicated.
 Remember that the basic rule for selecting a subscripting scheme is that each unique combination of subscripts must identify a unique data point.
 In regression, one subscript was sufficient (i.e., $i = 1, \ldots, n$), because the value of $i$ was sufficient to specify a unique data point.
 In ANOVA, we need one subscript to distinguish the different groups, and a second subscript to distinguish the individual observations within each group.

-The basic hypothesis test of interest in a one-factor ANOVA is a test of $H_0$: $\mu_1 = \mu_2 = \ldots = \mu_g$  vs.\ the alternative that at least two group means differ.
+The first order of business in an ANOVA is testing the null hypothesis that all the group means are equal, $H_0$: $\mu_1 = \mu_2 = \ldots = \mu_g$,  vs.\ the alternative that at least two group means differ.
 As we will see below, this is identical to a model utility test in regression with indicators, and so we shouldn't be surprised that this is an $F$-test.
 In the context of ANOVA, however, it is traditional to represent this test via a sums-of-squares decomposition.
+This decomposition leads to computing formulas that were important in the era before desktop computing.

-To be fluent in the language of ANOVA, it is important to understand this representation also.
-We begin by partitioning the variation in the data into two pieces: one quantifying the variation among populations and a second quantifying variation within populations.
+We begin by partitioning the variation in the data into two pieces: one quantifying the variation among populations and a second quantifying variation within populations.^[As with the SS decomposition that lead to $R^2$ in an ANOVA, the SS decomposition here is actually the Pythagorean Theorem in action, albeit in a higher-dimensional space.]
 \[
 \mbox{Total variation: } SS_{Total} = \sum_{i=1}^g \sum_{j=1}^{n_{ij}} \left( y_{ij} - \bar{y}_{++} \right)^2
 \]